pimartos/acceleration_firmware_ultra96v2/offloadingROS2publisher.md

                                   # created.
 Note it has been copied to the SD
                                   # card image while being created.

+# Change to the accelerator directory
+$ cd /krs_ws/lib/offloaded_doublevadd_publisher

+# Load the accelerator
+$ ros2 acceleration select offloaded_doublevadd_publisher

-# restart the daemon that manages the acceleration kernels, now with the shell.json files
+# restart the daemon that manages the acceleration kernels
+$ ros2 acceleration stop
-$ ros2 acceleration stop; ros2 acceleration start
+$ ros2 acceleration start

 # list the accelerators
 $ ros2 acceleration list